therealsphinx/support.balsamiq.com/content/sales/discounts.md

 *   Mockups for Google Drive
 *   myBalsamiq (but we do [offer myBalsamiq free for classroom use](https://balsamiq.com/free))

-## Discounts for students
+## Discounts for Students

 We do not offer discounts to individual students, however we have a [free program for classroom use](https://balsamiq.com/free) you can forward on to your instructor.

 Once you are a member of your teacher's myBalsamiq site, you will be able to buy a license for [Mockups 3 for Desktop](https://balsamiq.com/products/mockups/) for your own personal use at a [discounted rate](/mybalsamiq/classroom/#helping-your-students-purchase-mockups-for-desktop-at-a-discounted-price) ($45/user instead of $89).

-## Discounts for nonprofits
+## Discounts for Nonprofits

 We do not offer discounts to nonprofits, but most nonprofit organizations will qualify for our [free software](https://balsamiq.com/free) program.

-## Discounts for government organizations
+## Discounts for Government Organizations

 Discounts are not offered to government organizations.
 Government organizations purchasing Balsamiq software are required to purchase commercial licenses.

-## Discounts for resellers
+## Discounts for Resellers

 While we do offer discounts for Atlassian Partners, we do not offer reseller discounts.
 Full information purchasing as a software reseller is found [here](/sales/resellers/).

-## Discounts when purchasing multiple mockups for desktop licenses
+## Discounts When Purchasing Multiple Mockups for Desktop Licenses

 We offer discounted pricing for Mockups 3 for Desktop via Volume Licenses.
 Discounts start at 5 users and increase with the number of users.
 Pricing can be found [here](https://balsamiq.com/buy/#dv).